Wabinab/xenoblade-chronicles-2/src/19_histories.md

 "Actually, letting him be was more **her** idea than mine."

-"**Really?** Pyra's? _Get out!_" She don't believe it, then something clicked, "_So wait_, you're saying you WANT to go be clingy, or what?"
+"**Really?** Pyra's? _Get out!_" She don't believe it, but something clicked, "_So wait_, you're saying you WANT to go be clingy, or what?"

-She gave her _the_ look of annoyance, being teased, threatened, "I'll burn you."
+She looked at her feeling annoyed, threatened, "I'll burn you."

 Nia jumped up, "**I kid, I kid!** Sheesh!"

-Praetor Amalthus slightly bowed while the inhabitants of Indol held flowers, to sent her.
+The inhabitants closed their eyes, holding onto the flowers on their hand, or just clenched them together and held close to their heart, while Amalthus bowed before Fan.

 Nia asked quietly, "_It's weird though..._"